backdrop-contrib/pagerer/README.txt

   'Go to previous page').
 - next_title: Help text used when hovering a next page link (e.g. 'Go to next page').
-- last_title: Help text used when hovering a next page link (e.g. 'Go to last page').
+- last_title: Help text used when hovering a last page link (e.g. 'Go to last page').

 - widget_title: Help text used when hovering the direct input widget (e.g.